binlecode/example-oauth2-fastapi/README.md

 ### client application registration

-Authorization server is responsible for creating `client_id` and `client_secret` when a new client application is registered.
+Authorization server is responsible for creating `client_id` and `client_secret` when a new client application is being registered.

 Not specified by OAuth2 specs, but typically the following information is collected during client registration:

-- application name
+- client (application) name
-- authorization callback url (aka redirect_uri by OAuth2 specs)
+- callback_uri (aka redirect_uri)
   - this can be a list or a comma-separated string to store multiple redirect_uri's, during the authorization flow the redirect_uri provided in the request should be checked against this list
+- grant types: one or more grant types that this client can be authorized by resource owner
+- scope: one or more token scopes that this client can be authorized by resource owner
+- token endpoint auth methods: the methods that the token endpoint can use to authenticate the client, some common options are:
+  - client_secret_basic: http basic auth header
+  - client_secret_post: post body, either form or JSON
+  - client_secret_jwt: openID connect jwt bearer token containing client secret
+  - private_key_jwt: openID connect jwt bearer token containing private key
 - homepage url
 - a short description
 - a link to application's privacy policy (can be used in consent approval)